People may cough and wheeze, and they sometimes have fever or cough up flecks of blood.

 Allergic bronchopulmonary aspergillosis differs from pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more .
 Pneumonias are lung infections that are usually caused by bacteria, viruses, and most fungi.
 In allergic bronchopulmonary aspergillosis, in contrast, the fungus does not actually invade the lung tissue and directly destroy it.
 The fungus colonizes the mucus in the airways of people with asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more or cystic fibrosis Cystic Fibrosis (CF) Cystic fibrosis is a hereditary disease that causes certain glands to produce abnormally thick secretions, resulting in tissue and organ damage, especially in the lungs and the digestive tract... read more (both of whom tend to have increased amounts of mucus) and causes recurrent allergic inflammation in the lung.
 The tiny air sacs of the lungs (alveoli) become packed primarily with eosinophils (a type of white blood cell).
 Increased numbers of mucus-producing cells may also appear.
 If the disease has caused extensive damage, inflammation may cause the central airways to widen permanently, a condition called bronchiectasis Bronchiectasis Bronchiectasis is an irreversible widening (dilation) of portions of the breathing tubes or airways (bronchi) resulting from damage to the airway wall.
 The most common cause is severe or repeated... read more .
 Eventually, the lungs are likely to become scarred.

 Other forms of aspergillosis Aspergillosis Aspergillosis is an infection, usually of the lungs, caused by the fungus Aspergillus.
 A ball of fungus fibers, blood clots, and white blood cells may form in the lungs or sinuses.
-People may... read more can occur.
+People... read more can occur.
 Aspergillus can invade the lungs and cause serious pneumonia in people with an impaired immune system.
 This condition is an infection, not an allergic reaction.
 Aspergillus can also form fungus balls (aspergillomas) in cavities and cysts of lungs damaged by another disease, such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more , and severe bleeding may result.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , and severe bleeding may result.

 The first indications of allergic bronchopulmonary aspergillosis are usually symptoms such as wheezing, cough, and shortness of breath, and a mild fever.
 Symptoms tend to become progressively more severe, except for fever.
 The person usually does not feel well.
 Appetite may decrease.
 Brownish flecks or plugs may appear in coughed-up sputum.